aeudes/slidev-addon-citations/example.md

 Display biblio reference on mouse over : **Economics** [@IG2022ECONOMICS]

-this slides have also full reference in footnotes (and it's ugly)
+this slides have also full reference in footnotes (and it's too long)

 ---
 ---